Vietnam.vn - Nền tảng quảng bá Việt Nam

 VnExpressVnExpress10/09/2023

-Ho Chi Minh City Thong Nhat Hospital received three cases of herpes virus encephalitis in over a month, up from just one case a few months ago.
+Ho Chi Minh City Thong Nhat Hospital received three cases of encephalitis caused by herpes virus in more than a month, up from only one case a few months ago.

-Doctor Tran Thi Van Anh, Head of the Department of Internal Medicine, Thong Nhat Hospital, said that the three patients were all female, from three different places, with the same symptoms of fever for 2-3 days, lethargy, and impaired perception.
+Doctor Tran Thi Van Anh, Head of the Department of Internal Medicine, Thong Nhat Hospital, said that the three patients were all female, from three different places, and had the same symptoms of fever for 2-3 days, lethargy, and impaired perception.

 Among them, the 36-year-old patient, suffering from diarrhea, was initially diagnosed with a gastrointestinal disease, and showed signs of altered consciousness after two days.
-During treatment, the patient had episodes of coma, but with early and timely treatment, consciousness was completely restored, leaving no sequelae, and he was discharged from the hospital.
+During treatment, the patient had episodes of coma, but early and timely treatment resulted in a complete recovery of consciousness, leaving no sequelae, and he was discharged from the hospital.

-A 57-year-old female patient went to the clinic for 2-3 days but her fever did not subside, then she was hospitalized because of lethargy.
-After nearly a month of treatment, the patient regained consciousness but still had seizures, and was prescribed additional anticonvulsants to take upon discharge.
+A 57-year-old female patient visited the clinic for 2-3 days but her fever did not subside, and was then hospitalized due to drowsiness.
+After nearly a month of treatment, the patient regained consciousness but still had seizures, and was prescribed anticonvulsants to take upon discharge.

-The 80-year-old woman, who was lethargic after three days of fever and thought she would not survive, has improved her consciousness and health after treatment according to the herpes encephalitis protocol and is expected to be discharged next week.
+The 80-year-old woman, who was lethargic after three days of fever and thought she would not survive, has improved her consciousness and health after being treated according to the herpes encephalitis protocol and is expected to be discharged from the hospital next week.

 The 80-year-old woman recovered well after treatment.
 Photo: Xuan Binh